 The Allman Brothers Have Passed, but Dickey Betts Rocks On

 The greatness of The Allman Brothers Band would continue, but it would do so without the great Duane Allman, who would miss some shows to record with Eric Clapton in Derek and the Dominos.
 Duane would return to his namesake band, and then tragically die in late 1971.
 Dickey would simply have to soldier on with the band as its only guitarist.
 He'd take on a larger role, singing and writing some of the band's greatest hits.

 Who can hear songs like "Blue Sky", "Ramblin' Man", or "Jessica", and not appreciate a master musician with such a clearly southern U.S. heritage?
 Those are some of my very favorite pieces of music, and I'm not nearly alone in thinking that.

 Time would go on and the band would fizzle out and quit for a spell, but, eventually, the band would get together again.
 Even after a few lawsuits, Betts still appreciated the Allman brothers.
 He even named his son Duane, in honor of Duane Allman.
 Today, Duane Betts is a fine singer, songwriter, guitarist, and multi-instrumentalist, just like his dad, and his namesake, Duane Allman.

 The deaths of Oakley and Duane Allman were long ago, but, in recent years, Butch Trucks and Gregg Allman have also passed away.
 The Allman Brothers Band may be a thing of the past, but Dickey Betts is still around.
-Betts has a personal website, which currently shows information for a 2018 tour.
 The legacy of the Allman Brothers Band lives on through Betts's continued contributions to southern rock music.